BonoboPLC/lojjo_wiki/administration/games/raffle.md

 ![Ticket Split](/uploads/ticket-split.png "Ticket Split")

-**The Estimated Prize pool Budget:**  Shows you how much you would have for prizes, if all the available tickets were sold
+**The Estimated Prize pool Budget:**  Calculates how much you would have for prizes, if all the available tickets were sold

-**The Estimated Gross Profit:**  Shows you how much you would have for prizes, if all the avaiable tickets were sold.
+**The Estimated Gross Profit:** Calculates your total Gross fees, if all the avaiable tickets were sold.

 #### Gross Fees